tjm3406/crdCarRental/README.md

 the IDE I used during this project (IntelliJ).

 ## Design
-CarType - enum that can easily support many types of cars.
-Right now supports SEDAN, SUV, VAN Car - An object class to represent a single vehicle.
+- CarType: enum that can easily support many types of cars.
+Right now supports SEDAN, SUV, VAN
+- Car: An object class to represent a single vehicle.
 Has a field for a list of its reservations.
 Has isAvailable method to check for time range overalps
-Reservation - An object class that connects the car, start times, end times, and customer ID RentalSystem - The system manager.
+- Reservation: An object class that connects the car, start times, end times, and customer ID
+- RentalSystem: The system manager.
 Adds cars, finds available cars, books/reserves cars, cancels reservations and looks up reservations by ID

 ## Key Design Decisions
 - Availability is tracked per car object.
 This allows the ability to distinguish two non-overlapping bookings from two overlapping bookings.